GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/02.There-Shall-Be-Showers-of-Blessing/docs.md

 ---
+title: |
-title: 652.
-There Shall Be Showers of Blessing
+    652. There Shall Be Showers of Blessing - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 652.
+There Shall Be Showers of Blessing.
+"There shall be showers of blessing;" This is the promise of love; There shall be seasons refreshing, Sent from the Savior above.
+    keywords:  |
-    keywords: Church Hymnal, There Shall Be Showers of Blessing, "There shall be showers of blessing;" , Showers, showers of blessing
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Shall Be Showers of Blessing, "There shall be showers of blessing;" .
+Showers of blessing,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 652. THERE SHALL BE SHOWERS OF BLESSING
+####  Church Hymnal 1941,

 ```txt

 1.
 "There shall be showers of blessing;"
 This is the promise of love;
 There shall be seasons refreshing,
 Sent from the Savior above.
 Refrain:
 Showers of blessing,
 Showers of blessing we need;